Prashambhuta/my_projects/data_analysis/hotel_booking_demand/README.md

 ### Future steps

-* Find reasons for low repition of customers
+* Find reasons for low repitition of customers
 * Add minimum deposit to see if it affects the number of bookings and cancellation.